-According to NAPIC, a total of 153,153 units were sold to homebuyers with 899,354 planned units in the third quarter of 2019.
-As professionals in the real estate industry, it’s always a priority to make a sale as quickly as possible, trying to please both the buyer and seller in the process.
+As professionals in the real estate industry in Malaysia, it’s always a priority to make a sale as quickly as possible, trying to please both the buyer and seller in the process.
 Yet, there will be difficult scenarios when certain kinds of homebuyers will make a seemingly easy deal hard.

-It’s not surprising that home buyers want to get their hands on the best deal possible, where their need to find the “perfect” home can often land real estate agents in rather unwanted scenarios that they’d better avoid.
+It’s not surprising that home buyers want to get their hands on the best deal possible, where their need to find the “perfect” home can often land a real estate negotiator (REN) in rather unwanted scenarios that they’d better avoid.

-Homebuyers who will most likely cause trouble can be identified by keeping your eyes and ears open for a few telling characteristics so here are 5 of them you will probably face in your career.
+Homebuyers who will most likely cause trouble can be identified by keeping your eyes and ears open for a few telling characteristics.
+Here are 5 of them:

 1. The Bargain Hunters

 All realtors have seen such buyers – instances where clients will bid low on a home they like and then lose it to someone else.
-When you realise your client is heading in that direction, it’s always wise to remind them to have realistic expectations when they bid on a home.
+When you realise your client is heading in that direction, it’s always wise to remind them to have realistic expectations when they decide how much to pay for a home.

 |A secret from IQI Agent, Yen Tan: